siddharthsinghchaudhari/Linux/README.md

 **ls options**
 1. `ls -a` (all)- It is used for list all files including hidden files.
-2. `ls -s` (size)- It is used for list the biggest files first
+2. `ls -s` (size)- It is used for displaying size.
-3. `ls -l` (long)- List all the attributes of all files in the current directory including(type, size, ownership, permissions)
+3. `ls -l` (long)- List all the attributes of all files in the current directory including(type, size, ownership, permissions).
-4. `ls -r` (reverse)- It is used for reverse the files in sort order
+4. `ls -r` (reverse)- It is used for sorting the files in reverse order.
-5. `ls -t` (time)- It is used for presents the files in the order of their modification time, the last modified placed first.
+5. `ls -t` (time)- It is used for displays the files in the order of their modification time, the last modified file is placed first.

 ### 2. ll command
 * `ll` command stands for long list files. `ll` command lists the files and directories in our current directory in a long format, providing detailed information such as file permissions, number of links, owner, group, size, and time of last modification .